 - Documentation that the sponsoring institution has government approval for the applicant to work in the U.S.

 - Be intramural employees such as those at the Allen Institute, National Institutes of Health, Howard Hughes Medical Institute and similar institutions

 - Apply in more than two rounds of competition

 - Hold another award from the McKnight Endowment Fund

-Selection process.
 A review committee will evaluate applications and invite a select few to interview with the committee.
-Applicants selected will be notified by mid-March.
-The interviews are scheduled for Friday, April 5, 2019 in San Francisco.
+Applicants selected will be notified by late March.
+The interviews are scheduled for Thursday, April 22, 2021 in New York City if travel is advisable; if travel is not advisable, we will schedule zoom interviews.
 The committee will then recommend candidates to the Board of Directors of the Endowment Fund for final decision.
-Awards will be announced in mid-May 2019.
+Awards will be announced by late May 2021.

 To access the application and guidelines and online portal, click here.